phil51297/kafka-weather-app/README.md

 * **Weather Data Fetching (back/weather.py)**: Contains logic to fetch weather data from an external API.
 * **Cassandra Integration (back/cassandra_util.py)**: Manages the connection to Cassandra and operations related to weather data storage and retrieval.

-## Database Schema

-The application uses a Cassandra database to store weather data.
-The schema is defined as follows:

 ### Frontend

 * **Nginx (front/Dockerfile)**: Serves the static files and proxies API requests to the backend.